 Cancer Genetics, Inc. Announces Closing of Public Offering of Common Stock

 RUTHERFORD, N.J., Jan.
-31, 2019 (GLOBE NEWSWIRE) -- Cancer Genetics, Inc. (Nasdaq: CGIX), a leader in enabling precision medicine for immuno-oncology and genomic medicine through molecular markers and diagnostics, today announced the closing and funding of its previously announced public offering of 15,217,392 shares of its common stock ("Common Stock") at a public offering price of $0.23 per share.
-The Company’s Chairman, John Pappajohn; board director, Ted Cannon; Chief Financial Officer, Glenn Miles; and President and Chief Executive Officer, John A. Roberts, each purchased shares in the offering.
-The gross proceeds from the offering, before deducting the underwriting discounts and commissions and estimated offering expenses are approximately $3.5 million.
+14, 2019 (GLOBE NEWSWIRE) -- Cancer Genetics, Inc. (Nasdaq: CGIX), a leader in enabling precision medicine for immuno-oncology and genomic medicine through molecular markers and diagnostics, today announced the closing and funding of its previously announced underwritten public offering of 13,333,334 shares of its common stock ("Common Stock") at a public offering price of $0.225 per share.
+The Company has also granted the underwriter an option for 45 days to purchase an additional 2,000,000 shares, at a price to the public of $0.225 per share.
+The Company’s Chairman, John Pappajohn; board director, Geoffrey Harris and President and Chief Executive Officer, John A. Roberts, each purchased shares in the offering.
+The gross proceeds from the offering, before deducting the underwriting discounts and commissions and estimated offering expenses are $3.0 million.

 H.C.
-Wainwright & Co. acted as the sole placement agent for the offering.
+Wainwright & Co. acted as the sole book-running manager for the offering.

-Cancer Genetics intends to use the net proceeds from this offering to pay any amounts required by its lenders and if any proceeds remain available, to pay certain costs previously incurred in connection with its ongoing strategic initiatives and to fund working capital and other general corporate purposes.
+Cancer Genetics intends to use the net proceeds from this offering to pay lender fees and other costs incurred in connection with the potential forbearance agreements Cancer Genetics is negotiating with its banks, to pay certain costs previously incurred in connection with its on-going strategic initiatives, and if any proceeds remain available, to fund working capital and other general corporate purposes.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
 Any offer, if at all, will be made only by means of the prospectus supplement and accompanying prospectus forming a part of the effective registration statement.